 Many mutual funds have long-term lock-in periods, ranging from 5 to 8 years.
 Exiting such funds before maturity can be an expensive affair.
 A certain portion of the fund is always kept in cash to pay out an investor who wants to exit the fund.
 This portion in cash cannot earn interest for investors.

 While diversification averages your risks of loss, it can also dilute your profits.
-Hence, you should not invest more than 4-5 mutual funds at a time.
+Hence, you should not invest in more than 7-9 mutual funds at a time.